ellennickles/code-your-way-s25/week6/README.md

-- Challenge yourself to refactor a prior sketch that you really enjoyed but feels messy because you ran out or time, have a different understanding of how to implement programming concepts, and/or you have inklings that the code could be written in more efficient ways, i.e. "bad smells"
+- Challenge yourself to refactor a prior sketch that you really enjoyed but feels messy because you ran out or time, have a different understanding of how to implement programming concepts, and/or you have inklings that the code could be written in more efficient ways, e.g. "bad smells"
 - As you refactor, commit notable changes or milestones:
   - Look for repeating elements to convert into a loop, a function, or a class to make objects.